 Sadler has an extensive history of promoting fisheries conservation through advocacy and communication and works with stakeholders on the waterfront to promote sustaining fish populations, healthy marine ecosystems, and fishing communities.

-Sadler most recently lead the Outdoor Writers Association of America, the oldest and largest association of professional outdoor communicators in the United States.
+Prior to joining the Network, Sadler lead the Outdoor Writers Association of America, the oldest and largest association of professional outdoor communicators in the United States.
+Sadler has also held senior leadership positions with the Trust for Public Land, the Izaak Walton League and the Congressional Sportsmen Foundation.

 Sadler has been involved in coalition building and grass roots organizing for much of his professional career.
 He has been active in creation of the American Wildlife Conservation Partners, FishNet, and the Theodore Roosevelt Conservation Partnership.